Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 Pseudonymisation means the processing of personal data in such a way that the personal data can no longer be linked to a specific person without further information.
 Such additional information must be stored carefully, separate from the personal data.

-Even if the information is pseudonymised, it can still be used to identify an individual by combining additional information.
+Even if the information is pseudonymised, it may still be used to identify an individual when combined with additional information.
 Pseudonymised data remains personal data and must be processed in accordance with data protection provisions.

 Ensuring information security